microbus-io/fabric/docs/structure/application.md

 The methods `Services`, `ServicesByHost` (plural) and `ServiceByHost` (singular) allow searching for microservices included in the app.

 Microservices can be `Join`ed to the `Application` without being included in it.
 The lifecycle of a joined microservice is not managed by the `Application` and it must be explicitly started up and shutdown.

-`Replace` temporarily replaces microservices included in the app with alternatives.
-It can be used to introduce mocks instead of real microservices for testing purposes.
+Joined microservices can fully communicate with other microservices included with or joined to the app.